-Standard IV-Member Information Requirements and References Evidence/Documentation as Submitted by the CMO Score ◆ Voiance 2014 YTD Report Findings : The member handbook provided notice to members regarding oral interpretation services being available free of charge.
-During the interview, CMO staff indicated that numerous CSRs were bilingual.
-Required Actions: None.
+Requirements and References Evidence/Documentation Score Acquirements and Actorences as Submitted by the CMO beore Voiance 2014 YTD Report Findings : The member handbook provided notice to members regarding oral inter- taff indicated that numerous CSRs were bilingual. rpretation services being available free of charge.
+During the in nterview, CMC Required Actions: None.
 7. The Contractor has in place a mechanism to help enrollees and potential enrollees understand the requirements and benefits of the plan.
 42CFR438.10(b)(3) Peach State Health Plan has a mechanism to help enrollees and potential enrollees understand the requirements and benefits of the plan.
-Peach State demonstrates this through the following reference documents: • Member Handbook (Medicaid/PCKs)Pages 13-16, 75-79 Member Handbook (P4HB)Pages 11-14, 51-55 PSHP Value Add Brochure Benefits Member Screen Shot Findings : The member handbook contained a summary of requirements and benefits that Peach State offered to its members.
-During the interview, the member services staff indicated that members and potential members could contact the service center to request a copy of the member handbook.
-Required Actions: None.
+Met Not Met NA Peach State demonstrates this through the following reference documents: Member Handbook (Medicaid/PCKs)Pages 13-16, 75-79 Member Handbook (P4HB)Pages 11-14, 51-55 PSHP Value Add Brochure Benefits Member Screen Shot Findings: The member handbook contained a summary of requirements and bene services staff indicated that members and potential members could contact the ser ew, the membe Required Actions: None.
 8. The provider directory shall include names, locations, office hours, telephone numbers of, and non-English languages spoken by, current contracted providers.
 This includes, at a minimum, information on PCPs, specialists, dentists, pharmacists, FQHCs and RHCs, mental health and substance abuse providers, and hospitals.
 The provider directory also identifies providers that are not accepting new patients.
 42CFR438.10(f)(6) Contract: 4.3.5.2 Peach State Health Plan includes names, locations, office hours, telephone numbers of, and non-English languages spoken by, current contracted providers to include at a minimum, information on PCPs, specialists, dentists, pharmacists, FQHCs and RHCs, mental health and substance abuse providers, and hospitals.
-The provider directory also identifies providers that are not accepting new patients. ⊠ Met □ Not Met □ NA Peach State demonstrates this through the following reference documents: • Provider Directory
+The provider directory also identifies providers that are not accepting new patients. ⊠ Met □ Not Met □ NA Peach State demonstrates this through the following reference documents:Provider Directory

-Standard IV-Member Information Requirements and References Evidence/Documentation as Submitted by the CMO Score Policy: GA.PDAT.22 Peach State Provider Directory Example: On-Line Directory Web Screen Print_Page 4 Policy: GA.MBRS.46 On-Line Directory Assistance Findings: The provider directory available on Peach State's website included all of Page 1 A attempt Name of the requirements of this element.
+Requirements and References Evidence/Documentation as Submitted by the CMO Score Policy: GA.PDAT.22 Peach State Provider Directory Example: On-Line Directory Web Screen Print_Page Policy: GA.MBRS.46 On-Line Directory Assistance Findings: The provider directory available on Peach State's website included all of of the requirements of this element.
 Required Actions: None.
-9. The member handbook includes a table of contents.
+D. The member handbook includes a table of contents.
 Contract: 4.3.3.2 Peach State Health Plan member handbook includes a table of contents.
-Peach State demonstrates this through the following reference documents: • Member Handbook (Medicaid/PCKs)Pages 2-4, 64 66 • Member Handbook (P4HB)Pages 2-3, 42-43 Findings: The member handbook included a table of contents. \ Required Actions: None.
+Met Peach State demonstrates this through the following reference documents: Member Handbook (Medicaid/PCKs)Pages 2-4, 64 66 Member Handbook (P4HB)Pages 2-3, 42-43 Findings: The member handbook included a table of contents.
+Required Actions: None.
 10. The member handbook includes information about the roles and responsibilities of the member (this information to be supplied by DCH), and what to do when family size changes.
-Contract: 4.3.3.2 Peach State Health Plan's member handbook includes information about the roles and responsibilities of the member (this information to be supplied by DCH), and what to do when family size changes. ☑ Met☐ Not Met☐ NA Peach State demonstrates this through the following reference documents: • Member Handbook (Medicaid/PCKs)Pages 53, 120,89, 70-71 • Member Handbook (P4HB) Pages 32-33, 74-75 Findings: The member handbook included sections on member roles and responsibilities.
-The member handbook also contained a notice of what to do if a major life change occurred, including a change in family size.
-The Distribution of Written Information to Providers and Members policy and procedure indicated that member materials were reviewed and approved by DCH.
-Required Actions: None.
+Contract: 4.3.3.2 Peach State Health Plan's member handbook includes information about the roles and responsibilities of the member (this information to be supplied by DCH), and what to do when family size changes. ☑ Met ☑ Not Met ☑ NA Peach State demonstrates this through the following reference documents: Member Handbook (Medicaid/PCKs)Pages 53, 120,89, 70-71 Member Handbook (P4HB) Pages 32-33, 74-75